Definition of Balanced Fund

 - In times of bull run, most funds underperform the equity mutual funds.

-- A balanced fund charges a higher fee as the team of fund managers have to research and analyze both debt and equity market equally to generate optimum returns.
+- A balanced fund charges a higher fee as the team of fund managers has to research and analyze debt and equity markets equally to generate optimum returns.

 Conclusion

-So, it can be seen that a balanced fund is a very useful financial instrument that can be used to create wealth while maintaining a low-risk level.
-However, the safety net of low risk comes at a cost wherein the accumulation of wealth has to be done with mediocre returns.
-Thus, it is important that before investing in balance fund an investor should understand the risk-reward profile of the fund and map it with their own risk appetite and investment goal.
+So, it can be seen that a balanced fund is a very useful financial instrument to create wealth while maintaining a low-risk level.
+However, the safety net of low risk comes at a cost wherein wealth accumulation must be done with mediocre returns.
+Thus, it is important that before investing in a balanced fund, an investor should understand the risk-reward profile of the fund and map it with their own risk appetite and investment goal.

 Recommended Articles